 Water can be heated by extracting heat from the air using a heat pump, which uses 50% to 70% less electricity than an electrical resistance water heater.
 A heat pump resembles a small air-conditioner unit attached to the exterior of the building, and is typically connected to a geyser inside.
-As heat pumps do not require roof space or direct sunlight, they are easier to incorporate into the design of multistorey apartment blocks than solar water heaters are.
+As heat pumps do not require roof space or direct sunlight, they are easier to incorporate into a home's design than solar water heaters are.